ktat/tran/README.md

     $tran->translation_repository;

-return hashref which containts translation name and its object.
+return hashref which contains translation name and its object.

 ## notify